 Equity Misvaluation and Default Options

-We study whether default options are mispriced in equity prices by employing a structural equity valuation model that explicitly takes into account the value of the option to default (or abandon the firm) and uses firm-specific accounting inputs.
-We implement our model on the entire cross-section of stocks and identify both over- and underpriced equity.
-An investment strategy that buys stocks that are classified as undervalued by our model and shorts overvalued stocks generates an annual 4-factor alpha of about 11% for U.S. stocks.
+We study whether default options are mispriced in equity values by employing a structural equity valuation model that explicitly takes into account the value of the option to default (or abandon the firm) and uses firm-specific inputs.
+We implement our model on the entire cross-section of stocks and identify both over- and underpriced equities.
+An investment strategy that buys undervalued stocks and shorts overvalued stocks generates an annual 4-factor alpha of about 11% for U.S. stocks.
 The model’s performance is stronger for stocks with higher value of default option, such as distressed or highly volatile stocks.
-We find similar results in a sample of nine most highly capitalized developed markets.

 Keywords: Mispricing, Default Options, Stock Returns

 JEL Classification: G12, G13, G31, G33

 Suggested Citation: Suggested Citation